kube-vip/kube-vip/docs/hybrid/daemonset/index.md

 ## Equinix Metal Overview (using the [Equinix Metal CCM](https://github.com/packethost/packet-ccm))

 The below example is for running `type:LoadBalancer` services on worker nodes only and will create a daemonset that will run `kube-vip`.

-This use-case requires the [Equinix Metal CCM](https://github.com/packethost/packet-ccm) to be installed and that the cluster/kubelet is configured to use an "external" cloud provider.
+**NOTE** This use-case requires the [Equinix Metal CCM](https://github.com/packethost/packet-ccm) to be installed and that the cluster/kubelet is configured to use an "external" cloud provider.

 This is important as the CCM will apply the BGP configuration to the [node annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) making it easy for `kube-vip` to find the networking configuration it needs to expose load balancer addresses.
 The `--annotations packet.com` will cause kube-vip to "watch" the annotations of the worker node that it is running on, once all of the configuarion has been applied by the CCM then the `kube-vip` pod is ready to advertise BGP addresses for the service.

 ```
 kube-vip manifest daemonset \